spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 # Build Edge Artifacts

 In this section, you will use the [CanvOS](https://github.com/spectrocloud/CanvOS/blob/main/README.md) utility to build an Edge installer ISO image and provider images for all the Palette-supported Kubernetes versions.
 The utility builds multiple provider images, so you can use either one that matches the desired Kubernetes version you want to use with your cluster profile.

 The current tutorial will build and use the provider image compatible with K3s v1.25.2 as an example.
 <br />

 ## Checkout the Starter Code

-Issue the following and subsequent command-line instructions on your Linux machine.
+Issue the following and subsequent command-line instructions on your Linux machine, referred to as the development environment in this tutorial.

 Clone the [CanvOS](https://github.com/spectrocloud/CanvOS) GitHub repository containing the starter code for building Edge artifacts.
 <br />